 I also understand that not everyone will have the ability or desire to do what I’ve done (or am doing).

-I’m incredibly privileged to have a job that pays the bills while working on my passions.
+I’m incredibly privileged to have a job that pays the bills and gives me enough free time to pursue my passions.
 It’s given me tons of opportunities beyond my wildest dreams.

 Everyone is different.
 Everyone has different goals and dreams, and aspirations.
 Nobody should have to hustle to get by.